aybuket/200_Project4_AdventureGame/README.md

-# 200_Project4_AdventureGame
+# The Object Oriented Adventure Game

-Comp 200 Object Oriented Game in Scheme Fall 2015
+Fall 2015 - Comp200 (Structure and Interpretation of Computer Programs)